Events#

 Introduction#

-Events allow you to run functions in parallel by using event objects.
-Instead of calling functions or threads one after another, events let you register functions and then trigger them all at once.
-Each registered function runs in its own thread, so your robot can do multiple things—like blinking TouchLEDs and driving—at the same time.
+Events allow you to run functions in parallel.
+Instead of calling functions sequentially, you can register multiple functions to an event and trigger them all at once.
+Each registered function runs in its own thread, enabling your robot to perform multiple tasks simultaneously—like displaying values on the screen while driving.

-– Triggers all registered functions in an event object and waits for them to finish before continuing.event
+Event:broadcast– Triggers all registered functions in an event object to run concurrently.broadcast_and_wait– Triggers all registered functions in an event object and waits for them to finish before continuing.

 Usage: